 So what happens when we get stressed?

-The stress "fight or flight" response causes the body to produce adrenaline.
+The stress "fight or flight" response to events causes the body to produce adrenaline.
+While stressed, the body increases blood circulation, diverting flow away from the peripheral organs to provide muscles with additional resources.
 This causes inflammation so the body then produces cortisol to reduce this effect.
-In small doses this is healthy, but excessive levels of adrenaline and cortisol instantly disturb basic functions like heart rate, sleep, breathing and digestion.
-This can make us sweat, cause muscles to tense up, cause common day to day ailments such as low-immunity, bad sleep, inability to lose weight, premature ageing, skin disorders, aches and pains.
+In small doses this is healthy, but excessive levels of adrenaline and cortisol disturb basic functions like heart rate, sleep, breathing and digestion.
+This can make us sweat, cause muscles to tense up, and encourage everyday ailments from weak immunity, poor sleep and the inability to lose weight, to premature ageing, skin disorders and pain.

-An unchecked immune system responding to unabated inflammation can lead to a myriad of problems including almost every known chronic disease — heart disease, cancer, diabetes, obesity, autism, dementia, depression, allergies, asthma, arthritis and autoimmune diseases such as rheumatoid arthritis, lupus, multiple sclerosis, thyroid disease, inflammatory bowel disease.
+An unbalanced immune system responding to unabated inflammation can stimulate or make worse most chronic conditions including heart disease, diabetes, obesity, autism, dementia, depression, allergy, and asthma and especially autoimmune diseases such as rheumatoid arthritis, lupus, multiple sclerosis, thyroid disease, and inflammatory bowel disease.

 Tackling Stress At Source

 Hans Selye (who coined the term ‘stress’ in 1936) explained that, “it’s not stress that kills us – it’s our reaction to it”.
 The solution lies in developing techniques that allow us to deal with stress easily when it happens.